 The building will expand university undergraduate and postgraduate student places in engineering and related subject areas.

-Including new and refurbished accommodation, the building will also house facilities for high tech, design-led manufacturing which will also support other companies in the region.
+The building also houses facilities for high tech, design-led manufacturing which support other companies in the region.